Stimulants, Narcotics and Opiates: Forensic Toxicology

 Instrumental confirmation: TLC, GC-MS, LC-MS-MS

-The Indian narcotic-analysis workflow runs three instrumental layers above the color tests.
+Indian narcotic-analysis laboratory practice uses three instrumental layers above the color tests.

 TLC.
 Silica G plates (250 micron) developed in methanol/ammonia (100:1.5) for basic drugs or chloroform/methanol (9:1) for cannabinoids.
 Visualised under UV-254 first, then sprayed with Marquis or Dragendorff reagent.
 Rf values are tabulated in the CFSL SOP and matched against in-house standards.
 TLC catches the easy 80% of cases (single-drug street samples) and flags multi-component mixtures for GC-MS. Method covered in the book chapter on acidic, neutral and alkaline drug analysis.